Unmasking the racist history of blackface

 For more than a hundred years, white (and then black) performers wore dark makeup, creating not only a popular theatrical form, but stereotypes that are still with us today.

 Eric Lott, a professor at the Graduate Center of the City University of New York, admitted that blackface makes him uncomfortable.
-"It does make me feel uncomfortable to talk about these things because they are incredibly disturbing, and revolting," he told WCBS anchor Maurice DuBois.
+"It does make me feel uncomfortable to talk about these things because they are incredibly disturbing, and revolting," he told DuBois.

 Lott says blackface represents a strange mix of envy, fascination, desire and fear.